Caffa/Tiny-Xio-Assistant/AI-Coding-Info/project-roadmap.md

     * Basic play of saved voice memos within the Conversation Screen.
     * A simple list of past recordings on the Start Screen (without conversation grouping).

+Can you load the messages per conversation by using a folder structure to represent each conversation in the data/recordings folders.
+Use a date time stamp down to the second to represent each conversation's id which serves as the folder name.
+Do the same for the files (date-time stamp id is filename).

 **Phase 2: Basic Transcription & Playback Screen**

 * **Screens:** Introduce the Playback Screen (initially just showing the raw transcription and a basic play button).